Last updated June 13th, 2021.

-Geography plays a huge role in any nation’s success.
-From natural disaster risk to trade accessibility, location usually helps define growth prospects.
+Geography plays a massive role in a country’s overall success.
+From natural disaster risk to trade accessibility, location often defines a nation’s economic growth prospects.

 For example, landlocked nations are severely limited by their lack of access to the ocean.
-They often rely on a neighboring country’s port to access global shipping lanes.
-As such, industrialization proves very difficult for them.
+They rely on a neighboring country’s port to access global shipping lanes.
+As such, industrialization proves very difficult.

 Likewise, places like Indonesia and the Philippines are located entirely in high earthquake risk zones.
 Nations prone to flooding, hurricanes, and other disasters are generally less developed because of these occasional setbacks.

-Yet some countries are more fortunate than others.
-Being near profitable borders, important trade routes, or simply areas less prone crises means greater opportunities along with less risk.
+Yet some countries are way more fortunate than others.
+Being located near profitable borders, important trade routes, or simply areas less prone to crises means greater opportunities along with less risk.

-We can’t change a nation’s spot on the map – but you can choose where to invest.
+We cannot change a nation’s spot on the map – but you can absolutely choose where to invest your own capital.
 Here’s our list of Asia’s top five most strategically located countries.

-Located in the heart of Indochina, Thailand shares borders with four other high-growth economies – namely Laos, Myanmar, Malaysia, and Cambodia.
+Located in the heart of Indochina, Thailand shares border with four other high-growth frontier markets – namely Laos, Myanmar, Malaysia, and Cambodia.

-Three of those countries are growing at a rapid pace of around 7% yearly.
+Three out of those four countries are growing at a rapid pace of around 7% yearly.
 Because of this, Thailand can easily benefit from the rise of its neighboring frontier markets.

-Store shelves in Cambodia, Laos, and Myanmar are all packed with imported Thai goods.
-Meanwhile, companies like Bangkok Bank and Siam Cement Group have already expanded into every single one of their high-growth neighbors.
+Store shelves in Cambodia, Laos, and Myanmar alike are packed with imported Thai products.
+Meanwhile, companies such as Bangkok Bank and Siam Cement Group have already expanded into every single one of their faster-growing neighbors.

-Thailand doesn’t just depend on its bordering countries though.
-A vast coastline along the Andaman Sea means the “Land of Smiles” attracts tourists in droves.
-Over 30 million people visit Thailand each year.
+Thailand doesn’t merely depend on its bordering countries though.
+Its vast coastline along the Andaman Sea means the “Land of Smiles” lures tourists in droves.
+Over 40 million people visit Thailand each year.

-Thailand has had longstanding plans to build a canal between its gulf and the Andaman Sea.
-Such a development would be immensely profitable while cutting days off shipping time.
+Thailand has longstanding plans to build a canal between its gulf and the Andaman Sea.
+Such a huge infrastructure project would be immensely profitable while cutting days off shipping time from China and elsewhere.

-Perhaps more importantly, they have the potential to become a transport base for all of Southeast Asia.
+Perhaps more importantly, Thailand enjoys great potential to become a transportation base for the entirety of Southeast Asia.

-Thailand’s strategic location in the region’s center, proximity to India and China, along with its four borders and easy access to two different seas could help make that become reality soon.
+Thailand’s strategic location directly in the region’s center, close proximity to both China and India, along with its four borders and easy access to two different seas could help make that dream become a reality soon.

-Despite ranking among Asia’s smallest countries, Singapore is at the center of many crucial shipping lanes.
-The “Lion City” is ideally positioned at the Malay Peninsula’s tip.
+Despite ranking among Asia’s smallest countries, Singapore is positioned at the crossroads of some of the world’s most crucial shipping lanes.
+The “Lion City” is ideally located at the Malay Peninsula’s southernmost tip.

-Vast amounts of oil and countless other goods, often shipped to and from China, transit through the Strait of Malacca which begins right off Singapore’s western shore.
-The Strait of Malacca is by far the fastest route between Asia and the Middle East/Europe.
+Vast amounts of oil, electronics and countless other goods (often shipped to and from China) transit through the Strait of Malacca which begins right off Singapore’s shore.
+Thus, the Strait of Malacca is by far the fastest route between Asia and the Middle East/Europe.

-So naturally, Singapore became home to Southeast Asia’s largest port.
-More than 600,000 kilotons worth of cargo pass through the island every year, making it the third biggest seaport in the world.
+Singapore naturally became home to Southeast Asia’s largest port.
+More than 600,000 kilotons worth of cargo pass through the island every year, making it the third biggest seaport in on the planet.

-These factors all helped Singapore transform from a fishing village into one of Asia’s richest cities in just barely over a single generation.
+These factors all helped Singapore transform from an underdeveloped fishing village into one of Asia’s richest cities in just barely over a single generation.
 Ten percent of all households on the island are millionaires.

-You might say that, apart from good governance and hard work, Singapore mostly has its location to thank for its current status as a top international financial center.
+You might say that, apart from good governance and hard work, Singapore has its location to thank for its current status as Asia’s top international finance center.

-Straddling the Strait of Malacca, Malaysia is well-positioned for many of the same reasons Singapore is.
+Straddling the Strait of Malacca, Malaysia is well-located for lots of the same reasons Singapore is.

-Peninsular Malaysia can easily use global trade routes to its advantage by placing ports alongside the length of its western coast.
-In turn, they provide a convenient base for the hundreds of ships passing through each day to restock and refuel.
+Peninsular Malaysia easily uses global trade routes to its advantage by placing ports along the entire length of its western coast.
+In turn, they provide convenient bases for hundreds of ships passing through each day to restock and refuel.

-Malaysia enjoys low natural disaster risk because of its location outside the ring of fire.
+Malaysia’s natural disaster risk also remains rather low because of its position outside the ring of fire.
 Furthermore, they boast a plentiful supply of resources like rubber, petroleum, tin, and palm oil.
-Those exports form a perfect supplement to its convenient ports.
+Such exports form a perfect supplement to Malaysia’s strategically located ports.

 Malaysia consists of two different parts.
 The peninsula connects to mainland Asia, with its western side bordering the entire Strait of Malacca.
 Eastern Malaysia shares the island of Borneo with Indonesia and Brunei.

-Not only that, but oil-rich East Malaysia enjoys simple access to Indonesia which is the fourth biggest consumer market in the world.
+Not only that, but oil-rich Eastern Malaysia enjoys easy access to Indonesia which is the fourth biggest consumer market in the world.

-Ships traveling through the Strait of Malacca are bound to all corners of the globe.
-Yet Malaysia only must look nearby to find willing buyers for its products.
+Ships traveling through the Strait of Malacca are bound to every single corner of the globe.
+Yet Malaysia only must look nearby to find willing buyers for its export products.

-Myanmar, formally known as Burma, is strategically located right between India and China – the two most populous nations on the planet.
+Myanmar, formerly known as Burma, is strategically located directly between India and China – the world’s two most populous nations.

 Combined together, more than 2.5 billion people are practically on Myanmar’s doorstep.
 That equals immense perks with regards to connectivity, trade, tourism, and investment.

-The past few decades haven’t been kind to Myanmar though.
-While ranking among Asia’s wealthiest countries back in the early 20th century, a military dictatorship took over in 1962.
-The local economy quickly turned to ruin during the following years.
+The past 50 years have not been kind to Myanmar though.
+While ranking among Asia’s richest countries back in the early 20th century, a military dictatorship took over in 1962.
+The Burmese economy quickly turned to ruin during the following years.

-Myanmar only began opening its economy to foreign investors very recently.
-As a result of extensive reforms that started back in 2010, they now have a stock market and laws allowing foreign property ownership.
+Myanmar only started opening its economy up to foreign investors recently.
+As a a result from extensive reforms that began back in 2010, they now have a stock market and laws permitting foreign property ownership.

-Time will tell whether Myanmar can get its act together.
-But if they’re able to pull things off, geography will aid any resulting economic boom.
+Time will tell whether Myanmar can get its act together or not.
+But if they’re able to pull things off, geography will aid any resulting economic boom in Myanmar.